 To petition for the extension, students fill out the one-quarter no fee extension form citing the reason for the request and send it to the Dissertation Office via mail, fax, or email approximately 4 weeks before the current enrollment period expires.
 Then check your Pacifica email account for notification about the status of the petition or other correspondence related to it, since the Dissertation Office will contact you at my.pacifica.edu if it needs any additional information.
-The Dissertation Office sends students a copy of the approved form.
+If the petition is granted, the Dissertation Office sends students a copy of the approved form.